 The Westender recently wrote to the candidates for the Electorate of Griffith in the coming Federal Election.

-Background, work/interests, and your key achievements?
+Can you provide a brief outline of your background, work/interests, and your key achievements?

 How and why you think your values align with those of your party.